Navy10021/SLS/README.md

  - dataframe : DataFrame including clustered documents
  - n : Number of keywords to extract (int)
  - en : Whether documents is English or not (bool)

+Following steps are code of Parallel Clustering-based TM:

 ```python
 from models.parallel_clustering_TM import *